 The hood has a decent amount of insulation and is attached by snaps.
 There is no fur ruff around the hood like the Canada Goose Kensington Parka or Shelburne Parka, but we still thought the hood did an excellent job of keeping us warm.
 It had more insulation than the Columbia Heavenly and The North Face Metropolis Parka II.

 Over the three months that we tested this jacket, we didn't have any issues with the durability.
 We didn't see many feathers escaping from the seams, unlike we did with the Patagonia Fiona Down Parka.
 The DWR (durable water repellent) coating on the exterior polyester fabric kept us dry in light snow, but it's not waterproof.
 If you are worried about the durability of the outer shell, consider the water-resistant and stylish, Kuhl Arktik Down Parka.
 Its outer shell is coated in wax and gives it a rustic look while protecting you from potential snags and tares.

 The Down With It is a super warm jacket for a cold environment.
 It's perfect for commuting to work in or walking the dog.
 We had no issues when temperatures hit freezing and even below that.
 This contender does run a bit small, so if you are planning on wearing it with other heavier layers underneath, consider ordering a size up.

-Even though the Patagonia Down With It Parka wasn't an award winner, we were still impressed with the amount of warmth it delivered (if only it was a longer length!).
+Even though the Patagonia Down With It Parka wasn't an award winner, we were still impressed with the amount of warmth it delivered.
+(If only it was longer!)
 This jacket is water-resistant, not waterproof, but it kept us dry in light snow.
 Take note that this model tends to run on the small side, and the down insulation almost feels a bit restricting.
 If you are someone that likes to wear layers with a jacket or wants more mobility, consider ordering a size up.